 The secondary education major prepares qualified candidates with the knowledge, skills, and dispositions to teach secondary students and to evidence Christian values in their personal and professional practice while respecting the exercise of individual moral decisions.
 The program provides candidates with a thorough understanding of current teaching methodologies.

 All secondary education majors must choose at least one additional major: biology, English, history, or mathematics.
-Secondary education graduates who successfully complete the major and second major in a content area are eligible for an Illinois Professional Educator License at the high school level (grades 9-12).
-An endorsement in middle grades (5-8) may be added with minimal additional requirements; contact the Division of Education for information.
+Secondary education graduates who successfully complete the major and second major in a content area are eligible for an Illinois Professional Educator License, high school level (grades 9-12).
+An endorsement in middle grades (5-8) may be added with additional requirements; contact the Division of Education for information.

-Students graduating with a Bachelor of Arts degree in Secondary Education will:
+Students graduating with a Bachelor of Arts in Secondary Education will:

 - display thorough content knowledge to teach in their respective fields

 - be able to plan, deliver and assess effective instructional experiences that align with learning standards, educational theory, and knowledge of student development